Key Takeaways

 For a comprehensive omnichannel strategy to work, it must shift the operational focus from optimizing individual channels to optimizing the entire customer journey.
 A customer should be able to start an interaction on a mobile app, continue it with a live support agent, and conclude it in a brick-and-mortar store, with every touchpoint retaining their complete context, preferences, and history.

-Omnichannel vs. Multichannel vs. Single-Channel Retail
+Omnichannel vs Multichannel vs Single-Channel Retail

 While many brands claim to operate an omnichannel model, most are actually stuck in a multichannel paradigm.
 Understanding the fundamental differences between single-channel, multichannel, and omnichannel retail is crucial for auditing your current maturity.